apiel/zicBox/NOTE.md

 - FIXME transition between wavetable and waveform is not so smooth...

+- TODO instead of EffectGainVolume could use Mixer to set volume

 - TODO reduce data id in SynthDrum23 and update DrumEnvelopComponent or simply remove it
 - TODO fix envelop step edit